 * Suggestions for Effective Studying

-These pages are intentionally short and simple.
 To learn any language, the best method is to do some studying every day.
 Frequent study allows you to remember what you learnedand then add to it!
 Infrequent study leads you to forget what you learnedand then have to learn it again.

 I recommend doing one of these pages each day.
 That is usually about ten words.
 If you can work with those ten words twice a day for 10 minutesmorning bus & evening bus, morning coffee break & afternoon coffee break, after lunch & after dinneryou will remember more and learn more.

 It takes a little more time and effort, but I would recommend that you get a spiral notebook and carefully copy down the vocabulary words and definitions (and maybe even the example phrases and translations, as well), with Spanish to the left of a vertical line on the page, English to the right.
 Just copying this information, carefully and correctly, with the correct spelling and accents, is often enough to help you learn it.
 Having it all in a notebook will also free you from the inconvenience of always having to be on the phone or the computer!

 After studying the Spanish vocabulary and the example phrases, cover the English and try to recall it for each item.
 (It is also possible to cover the Spanish and test yourself in the other direction, but that is not so important at these early stages, and might even be unnecessarily discouraging.)

 Do this each day with the new page, but also quickly review the most recent pages from previous days.
 This will help you remember what you have already learned and build on it.

 As you learn more Spanish, seek out websites, articles, song lyrics, and closed captioning on Spanish TV channels, and watch and listen for examples of what you have already learned.
 As you learn more, you will, of course, recognize and understand more and more of what you see and hear.
 Gradually, with continued effort, you will eventually understand almost everything.
 This may take a couple years or more.